Isoheptane/isoheptane.github.io/content/posts/secure-boot/index.en.md

 Although for most people, Secure Boot is not necessary.
 But I still want to have a try on it, so I tried implementing it on my machine.

 ## Secure Boot
 Secure Boot is a part of UEFI standard.
-It ensures that **only trusted EFI binaries are loaded** by **verifying their digital signatures** before loading EFI binaries (UEFI firmwares, UEFI drivers, UEFI applications, bootloaders, etc.).
+It ensures that **only trusted EFI binaries are loaded** by **verifying their digital signatures** before loading EFI binaries (UEFI firmware, UEFI drivers, UEFI applications, bootloaders, etc.).
 This prevents untrusted EFI binaries from being loaded before booting up the OS.
-Since programs loaded the OS are privilleged and can directly access hardwares, therefore it's possible to perform attacks by loading malwares ahead of the OS.
-Secure Boot blocks untrusted malwares, therefore it provides protection against such type of attack (Rootkit).
+Since programs loaded the OS are privileged and can directly access hardwares, therefore it's possible to perform attacks by loading malware ahead of the OS.
+Secure Boot blocks untrusted malware, therefore it provides protection against such type of attack (Rootkit).

-For manufacturers and vendors, Secure Boot ensures that only softwares trusted by OEMs can be loaded, preventing users from privilleged operations like debugging the device or reading proprietary softwares.
+For manufacturers and vendors, Secure Boot ensures that only softwares trusted by OEMs can be loaded, preventing users from privileged operations like debugging the device or reading proprietary softwares.
 Thus many PC/Mobile Phone manufacturers and vendors will keep Secure Boot enabled.
 For many motherboard manufacturers however, their products for DIY markets usually have Secure Boot disabled by default while also enabling Compatibility Support Module to support legacy BIOS boot.

 ### Keys in Secure Boot
 Keys used in Secure Boot are usually stored as UEFI variables in NVRAM of the device.
 An UEFI variable is a key-value pair containing identity (key) and data (value).
 It can be used to share data among UEFI environment, bootloaders and other applications.